Engoo Blog Travel & Fun

 I'm planning on buying a lot of wax during my trip.

-Equipment and types of records
+Equipment and Types of Records

 Turntable

 Sometimes called "record players," turntables are the machines that are used to play records.
-They are available in a variety of models and styles, from very cheap to incredibly expensive.

-45 / 7-inch single
+45 / 7-inch

 Picture disc